 After Cuming died early, city leaders decided to rename this roadway in honor of their lively young leader.
 Cuming Street was named for him by 1866.

 When they came through the area in 1804, Lewis and Clark found a large village of earthen lodges covering the plateau between North 16th and North 30th from approximately Cuming north to Hamilton Streets.Originally, Badger Street was at the very northern edge of the map of Omaha City.

 The North Omaha Creek, surveyed as the northern boundary of Omaha in the city’s first map, flowed where the present-day intersection of North 24th and Cuming Streets is located.
 Only strangers and old cowpokes lived up there, and few people went that way, and it was almost that way for a decade.

 When Cuming Street started growing, it was a mix of business and houses.
-The neighborhood between North 17th and 20th, from Cuming south to Cass was founded as an Italian neighborhood in the 1870s, with the Holy Family Catholic Church built as an Italian parish.
+The neighborhood between North 17th and 20th, from Cuming south to Cass was founded as an Irish neighborhood in the 1860s.
+Holy Family Catholic Church was the neighborhood’s Irish church, with Irish priests who founded Creighton University.
+By the early 20th century the area was an Italian neighborhood, with Holy Family serving then as an Italian parish.
 North 19th and Izard was the location of the North Omaha School, which was open in 1874.

 However, it wasn’t known as a great place to live.
 Instead, as an 1898 city history exclaimed, “it is fitting that Cuming Street should have become a lively business thoroughfare, thus truly typifying the young governor.”
 Lively it was!